benbeezy/Dollo/README.md

 # Part count and list for small Dollo

-9 x rack.scad
+(x=number of slots times 2) -- rack_x_units.stl

-13 x extention.scad
+13 -- extention.stl

-8 x corner.scad
+8 -- corner.stl

-156 x bow_tie.scad but extra never hurts
+156 -- bow_tie.stl but extra never hurts

-2 x x_spacer.scad
+2 -- x_spacer.stl

-6 x motor_mount.scad

-6 x twist_corner.scad
+6 -- motor_mount.stl

-2 x large_gear from gears.scad

-2 x middle_gear from gears.scad

-1 x gear_one from gears.scad

-1 x hot_end_mount
+8 -- twist_corner.stl

+4 -- large_gear.stl

-3 x gear.scad
+3 -- gear.stl

+4 -- middle_gear.stl

+1 -- gear_one.stl

+1 -- hot_end_mount.stl

 Metal parts we hope to get rid of in the future

-11 x M3x40  for the motor mounts and bed gears
+11 -- M3x40  for the motor mounts and bed gears

-5 x M3x10  for the motor mounts and bed gears
+5 -- M3x10  for the motor mounts and bed gears

-4 x M3x20  for the z motor
+4 -- M3x20  for the z motor

-4 x M3 lock nuts  for the bed gears
+4 -- M3 lock nuts  for the bed gears

 Electronics and other

-1 x main controller board (we use RAMBo and also like the idea of printing the pcb and solding the componants your self)
+1 - main controller board (we use RAMBo and also like the idea of printing the pcb and solding the componants your self)

-3 x end stop switches   we are trying to come up with a clever way of doing with with printed conductive parts
+3 - end stop switches   we are trying to come up with a clever way of doing with with printed conductive parts

-5 x motors
+5 - motors

-1 x hotend or whatever tool tip you want really
+1 - hotend or whatever tool tip you want really

-1 x hobbed thing, gear or bolt
+1 - hobbed thing, gear or bolt

-1 x bearing for extruder (might be able to print)
+1 - bearing for extruder (might be able to print)

-1 x heated bed
+1 - heated bed

-1 x glass/aluminum that fits on the bed
+1 - glass/aluminum that fits on the bed

-4 x springs and screw for leveling your bed.
+4 - springs and screw for leveling your bed.

+Optiions for a loarger printer

+8 - extention_3_units.stl  This will make it so your printer can fit a normal heated bed in the normal way and not limit the space at all

+4 - extention_x_units & more twist_corner.stl.
+You can add as many of whatever size you want piecse into the z axis, this print doesnt been anything exta for those to work

 # How to assemble
 1) start with the basic frame, take a single corner and butt joint all 3 extention pieces to it with all 4 bow_tie slots. then on the end of each of those add corner pieces then extention pieces agian untill you have built out a full cube shape.